Requarks/blog/content/post/v2-beta.md

 #### Logging

+This one is more for administrators and developers.
 Logs are no longer limited to the console or some hard to access log files.
+You can now forward logs to an external service.
+The following targets will be supported:

+- Airbrake
+- Bugsnag
+- Local Disk
+- Event Log *(Windows)*
+- Loggly
+- Logstash
+- NewRelic
+- Papertrail
+- Raygun
+- Rollbar
+- Sentry
+- Syslog *(Linux)*

+You'll also be able to live stream the logs from the administration area in your browser.

+#### Rendering

+The complete rendering pipeline is now fully exposed and customizable.
+You can now choose how content is rendered.
+A detailed article covering content rendering will be published at a later date.

+#### Search Engines

+The search capabilities were greatly improved in v2.
+Search will now work with non-latin languages and be much more efficient.
+The following engines will be supported:

+- Algolia
+- AWS CloudSearch
+- Azure Search
+- Internal DB (default)
+- Elasticsearch
+- Manticore
+- Solr
+- Sphinx

+#### Storage

 *Being developed...*